Information needed to help you find a 4-H club:

 Contacting a 4-H Club:

-You may select and contact 4-H clubs by email: here or contact firstname.lastname@example.org
+You may select and contact 4-H clubs by email: contact firstname.lastname@example.org

-- The 4-H year begins October 1st and goes to September 30th.
+- The 4-H year is October 1st to September 30th.

-- Our new member enrollment deadline for youth interested in attending the Fair is June 1st.
+- Fair participation enrollment deadline is June 1st.

 - Ask the leader about club activities, how often the club meets and where.